bean217/projectTM.js/README.md

 # PROJECT_TM.js

-PROJECT_TM.js is a javascript rewrite of https://github.com/williamztom/ProjectTM using React.js.
+PROJECT_TM.js is a JavaScript rewrite of https://github.com/williamztom/ProjectTM using React.js.

 The purpose of this project is to give League of Legends tournament maker's an easier time when balancing teams for larger-scale tournaments with 10 or more people.